For classroom use:

 This may seem like a simple question; however, many authors do not know or mistakenly assume that they do.
 Publishers usually require authors to sign a contract stipulating who maintains the copyright and/or the use rights.
 As an author you need to check the terms of the contract to determine whether or not you have permission to use the work as desired.

 If so, most likely you can use the work; however, depending on the nature of the work and the specific use, you may need to contact the Eastern University department from which the work originated.

 Do you or Eastern University own a license to use the work?

 Many electronic resources are licensed for specific uses and users.
 For example, a software program may be licensed for institutional use or personal use.
 Sharing a program purchased for personal use is prohibited.

-If you want to use an article that is available in one of the Library’s electronic databases for instructional purposes, we recommend creating a persistent link and inserting the link into Blackboard.
+If you want to use an article that is available in one of the Library’s electronic databases for instructional purposes, we recommend creating a persistent link and inserting the link into Brightspace.

 Do you have written permission to use the work for a specific purpose?